dannypsnl/dannypsnl.github.io/posts/2018-05-26-getting-start-with-rust.md

 }
 ```

 Notice that `Clone` is required.

-But a type implement `Copy` can't have a field do not implement `Copy`!!!
+However, a type implement `Copy` can't have a field do not implement `Copy`!!!
 So following code will fail.

 ```rust
 #[derive(Clone, Copy)]